 - Put in place a regulation whereby all donors will have to enter the CVV Number when making contributions.
 This step advances security to a whole new level and minimizes fraud.

 - Please use an address verification system that will compare the billing address of donors to that in their banks.

 - Coming up with a minimum donation amount.
 This prevents fraudsters from making your platform a testing ground.

 How to Reduce Processing Fees for Government and Non-Profit?

 Running a successful non-profit requires you to cut costs and increase savings.
 This is mostly because the funds and resources are usually limited.
 Although there are many ways to save on costs, one of the most effective ways is reducing the government and non-profit payment processing fees.

 Leading payment processors usually lower the processing fees for established clients.
 If your current processor declines, you can always look elsewhere.
 At times, reducing your payment processing rates can be as easy as offering proof of your 501(c).
 Extending or renewing your contract could also make you qualify for a discount.
 Always ask for guidance from your payment processor on how to lower your rates.

 If you are looking to accept online donations, it is high time that you look for reliable payment processing.
-For those non-profit organizations that already accept credit card payments, you should probably have a look at your monthly statements and see your current rates.
+For those non-profit organizations that already accept credit card payments, you should probably look at your monthly statements and see your current rates.

 Payment Savvy is an innovative leader in non-profit payment processing.
 Whether a government agency or 501(c) charitable organization, will always provide payment solutions that are scalable, affordable, and Level 1 PCI-DSS compliant.
 Are you interested in learning more?
 Discuss your options with one of our savvy squad team members today!